boxy-pug/cchead/README.md

-# cchead – Head Clone
+# cchead

-This is a simple Go implementation of the Unix `head` command, created as part of a coding challenge on [Coding Challenges](https://codingchallenges.fyi/challenges/challenge-head).
+cchead is a simple Go implementation of the Unix `head` command, created as part of a coding challenge on [Coding Challenges](https://codingchallenges.fyi/challenges/challenge-head).

 ## Features